Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 Hudson River Trading

-Hudson River Trading (HRT) is a major player in the world of automated trading, operating across more than 100 global markets [22][23].
-Since its founding in 2002, HRT has combined the roles of a technology company and a trading firm, setting itself apart with a strong focus on innovation and data-driven strategies.
+Hudson River Trading (HRT) is a major player in the world of automated trading, operating globally as a quantitative trading firm and market maker[7].
+Since its founding in 2002, HRT has combined the roles of a technology company and a trading firm, setting itself apart with a strong focus on research, engineering, and systematic execution.

 HRT emphasizes its tech-first mindset, describing itself as: